mattiebear/rubberstamp/README.md

 You can alter the names of files and directories as well as the contents when injection tokens are included in either.
 To modify the name of a file or directory, include the format `__name__` in the filename.
 Rubberstamp will replace instances of `__name__` with the provided `{ name: 'value' }` entry provided in the injection object.

+## File Names

+Note that you do not need to append `.template` to the end of file names but it is recommended so IDEs do not treat the files as syntactically invalid.
+Any `.template` suffix will be automatically removed from file names but are not required.

 ## Case Transformations

 When a file is populated with variable data it's often necessary to change the case of the passed string variables.
 One way to do this is to declare multiple variables and pass them in the `inject` option: